 Strength Training for Seniors

-Synopsis* : Maintaining muscle strength in old age is important in order to maintain mobility and be able to lead an independent life and manage everyday tasks independently.
+Synopsis: Maintaining muscle strength in old age is important in order to maintain mobility and be able to lead an independent life and manage everyday tasks independently.
+People lose 30% of their muscle strength between the ages of 50 and 70 years.

 Main DigestPeople lose 30% of their muscle strength between the ages of 50 and 70 years.